 AK’s bright cocktails pair marvelously with their wide selection of fresh oysters.
 The patio in the Mercado San Agustin is a beautiful setting for day and evening drinking.

 For more information, visit agustinkitchen.com.

 201 N. Court Ave.

-La Cocina and sister bar Dusty Monk Pub feature a laid-back vibe in their open patio with live music multiple nights a week.
-Don’t forget to take advantage of the late night taco bar.
+La Cocina and sister bar Dusty Monk Pub feature a laid-back vibe in one of Tucson’s best patios, along with live music multiple nights a week.
+Say hi to the turtles in the turtle pond.

 For more information, visit lacocinatucson.com.